rr-lab/Zea-Lip/docs/zea_lip_base.md

 ## Introduction

 In *Zea mays*, and monocots in general, the leaf differentiation occurs basipetally, having the less differentiated cells  in the tip and the most differentiated ones in the base (Sharman 1942; Nelson and Dengler 1997).
-This continuous developmental gradient represents a good model to investigate the lipid differentiation among leaves in different developmental stages and different zones within the leaves.
+This continuous developmental gradient represents a good model for different developmental studies.

 In previous studies of maize global RNA sequencing it has been reported that there is a very contrasting gene expression pattern between tip and base of maize leaves in same or different developmental stages (Sekhon et al. 2011).
+It has been reported that in unexpanded leaves, the base exhibits an exclusive proliferative, symmetric cell division (Facette et al, 2013).
 Moreover, Li and collaborators found that B73 maize third leaf blade represents the full immature to mature transition of variation in morphological, anatomical and physiological characteristics.
 According to that, the leaf blade can be divided into four zones, which are representative samples for the study of photosynthetic differentiation in maize leaves (Li et al. 2010).
 Based on those two different approaches we defined three different developmental zones within maize leaves (Figure 1): tip, center and base.

+Here, we present a comparative lipid analysis across 3 maize genotypes (B73, CML312, PT), 10 different plant developmental stages (V4 - V14), 6 different leaf ages (leaf 4, 5, 7, 9, 11, 13) and 3 different developmental zones within the leaf (tip, center, base); all this from plants gron in greenhouse.
+We also analyzed these three genotypes grown in a highland conditions field, where we sampled leaf tissue around V3 - V6 developmental stage.
+Using a Ultra High Performance Liquid Chromatography coupled to a Quadrupole Time of Flight Mass Spectrometry (UHPLC-QTOF MS/MS) on an ESI positive mode we were able to identify 171 molecular lipid species, within 14 lipid classes.
+This study provides an insight in the distribution of lipids through maize leaf development.